Birds of a Feather (TV series): Dorien Green

 There is some uncertainty about Dorien's maiden name.
-She says that her father's name was Arthur Friedman but a wedding invitation to Sharon and Tracey, reveals her mother's name to be Estelle Kapper.
-Later, Dorien refers to her maiden name as Kapper and an old flame also remembers her as Dorien Kapper.
+She says that her father's name was Arthur Friedman but a wedding invitation to Sharon and Tracey, reveals her mother's name to be Estelle Kapper (although in the 2014 series it is stated her mother’s maiden name is Cohen).
+Later, Dorien refers to her maiden name as Kapper, and an old flame also remembers her as Dorien Kapper.
 She grew up in Burnt Oak in the London Borough of Barnet.
 Dorien has several times claimed to be a graduate but never specified which university she attended and when.
-Throughout the series, Dorien toys with novel writing but is unpublished, until 2014 in which she is an established author.
+Throughout the series, Dorien toys with novel writing but is unpublished, until 2014 in which she is an established author, going by the name of Foxy Cohen.
 Dorien's mother appears on screen once but is often mentioned as an icy, domineering woman and the two clearly have a stormy relationship.
-Dorien also has a brother named Jeffrey, who she believes to be their mother's favourite, as he lives a modest life in a semi-detached house and unlike Dorien, has given their mother grandchildren.
+Dorien also has a brother named Jeffrey, whom she believes to be their mother's favourite, as he lives a modest life in a semi-detached house and unlike Dorien, has given their mother grandchildren.
 In series 11, it is revealed that when she was seventeen in 1965, Dorien had a fling with a man named Lionel and they had a daughter, Naomi, who was raised by Lionel.
-They reunite fifty years later where Dorien learns that Naomi is a vicar, yet she has inherited Dorien's appearance and fondness for risqué behaviour.
+They reunite fifty years later when Dorien learns that Naomi is a vicar, yet she has inherited Dorien's appearance and fondness for risqué behaviour.
+She also has a granddaughter named Emma, who Dorien takes a liking to.
+Emma and Travis have a fling before she moves away for a job.

 In the final episode of series 12, which was broadcast on 25 February 2016, Dorien celebrated her seventieth birthday.
 This episode was filmed on 14 October 2015, Joseph's actual 70th birthday.